333Kenji/indeedjobscraper/README.md

 ![alt text](https://github.com/333Kenji/Machine-Learning-Indeed-Search/blob/main/app/static/images/response.jpg "The Specific HTML Fields We're Gleaning From")

 A major hurdle in web scraping is doing so undetected.
-Make too many queries, at a high frequency, and you may very get IP banned for the day, or worse.
+Make too many queries, at a high frequency, and you may very well get IP banned for the day, or worse.
 Like rate limits for APIs (how many queries one can make in a given interval), IP banning is used to limit the traffic a website's server must accommodate.
 For example, in a distributed denial-of-service attack (DDoS), a website is taken down by directing hundreds or thousands of machines to simultaneously try to access a website, overwhelming its servers and causing it to crash.
 Although web scraping is generally frowned upon since a computer can make thousands of requests every minute a good practice is to play nice and space out the requests a bit.
 To do this I added a random delay between requests, at a rate of anywhere between 1 and 3 seconds.
 Additionally, I used the tor library (yes, that tor) t make my PC’s identity in case even my delayed requests were noticed by Indeeds server monitors.
 Because my requests were sometimes for thousands of posts at once, and interruptions and 24hr bans did occur with some frequency, I opted to store the data in .csv format (similar to an excel spreadsheet) so I could have a hard copy in case my web scraping was interrupted.